spiral/docs/installation.md

 If you wish to make your configuration be dependend on enviroment settings, simply use function `env(key, default)`.

 > Attention, your configuration files will be cached relatively to current enviroment, you should not inlude any code which does not depend of `env` values!

+Check `ConfiguratorInterface` and `ConfigFactory` in order to implement additional config loading methods (i.e. yaml).